hamadkamorudeen/DataGuardian/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1qbmHvAwP0i-kNx4BkpCoF4w8cIf_L3FU
+You can view this app in AI Studio: https://ai.studio/apps/drive/1qbmHvAwP0i-kNx4BkpCoF4w8cIf_L3FU

 ## Run Locally